Create project for no administrator user

 A nice alternative would be to provide this option directly at users level (like admin) or to think about global roles...

-#14 Updated by Balaji K almost 8 years ago
+#14 Updated by Balaji K about 8 years ago

 Hi Steve Cundy and Others

 I use Redmine 0.8.7 and applied Steve's patch to let all authenticated users to create a new project.